What is a Thesis Statement in an Essay? - Examples & Steps

 Basic Rule for Crafting a Thesis Statement

-A thesis statement is made up of two main parts:
+A thesis statement has two main parts:

-The Topic: What your essay is about.
+The Topic: The subject your essay is about.

 How to Create a Thesis Statement for an Assigned Topic

-Rephrase the assignment as a question.
-If, for example, your assignment asks you to write about the effects of online education, you might ask,"What are the main advantages of online education for college students?"
+Turn the Assignment into a Question: Rephrase the prompt as a question.
+For example, if the assignment asks about online education, ask, “What are the main advantages of online education for college students?”

 How to Create a Thesis Statement for a Self-Chosen Topic